01pooja10/StudentEngagementDetection/README.md

 * Matplotlib
 * Mediapipe

 These libraries along with their versions are listed in the requirements.txt file for reference purposes.
+Tjis repository can be run in 2 ways for real-time inference purposes and a training notebook attached provides more insight into how the various models were trained on the preprocessed image dataloaders.